grbeno/grbeno.github.io/pages/dj_installation.md

 ```
 pipenv install django
 ```
-If you want to install a specific version of Django, just use the version number.
+If you want to install a specific version of Django, just use the version number
 ```
 pipenv install django==5.0.1
 ```
-You can use >, <, <= or >= to specify the version.
+You can use >, <, <= or >= to specify the version

 ## Setting up Django
 1.  **Create Project**